google/grr-doc/quickstart.md

 all components and have a full demo setup running follow the instructions [here](installing-and-running-grr/via-docker-compose.md)

-On successful start of the docker compose stack, you should have an admin interface running on port 8000 by default.
-One docker container runs the GRR client which can already be used.
+On successful start of the Docker Compose stack, you should have an admin interface running on port 8000 by default.
+One Docker container runs the GRR client which can already be used.